content-left-bg.png

 Learning in Digital Technologies focuses on further developing understanding and skills in computational thinking such as, precisely and accurately describing problems, and the use of modular approaches to solutions.
 It also focuses on engaging students with specialised learning in preparation for vocational training or learning in the senior secondary years.

-By the end of Year 9, students will have had opportunities to create a range of digital solutions, such as interactive web applications or programmable multimedia assets or simulations of relationships between objects in the real world.
+Students will have had opportunities to create a range of digital solutions, such as interactive web applications or programmable multimedia assets or simulations of relationships between objects in the real world.

 WebPartZone1_2